Amoyzzz/chess/README.md

 Welcome to Athena!
 The world's best chess engine.

-Developed by:
-Amoyzzz
-Endqrmqn
-NicholasIGuess
+Developed by @Amoyzzz, @Endqrmqn, and @NicholasIGuess